316k/kohana-admin/README.md

 Fields you might not touch in simple projects :

 - `redirect` : redirection URL after .
 Note that :model is replaced by the currently edited model name (e.g.: "User")
-- `hashed_fields` : Array of objects => fields that are hashed on modification (this is to avoid rehashing a field that hasn't been modified by the user)
+- `protected_fields` : Array of objects => fields that should not be sent if they aren't modified (e.g.: to avoid automatic rehashing of a field or unnecessarily updating dates)
 - `null_value` : A string value that should be interpreted as `NULL`. "{NULL_ON_PURPOSE}" is the default one, and should pretty much do it.

 Note the the "Array of objects => field ..." follow this structure :